-Cinque Terre is a dreamy bucket list destination.
-Surprisingly I struggled with planning a trip there: which town to stay in?
+I’ll be honest: I struggled with planning a trip to Cinque Terre.
+Which town to stay in?
 What to do?
 What to eat?
 How to go from A to B?
-This ultimate Cinque Terre guide covers the logistics to plan your trip without hassle, but also my insider tips for a hassle-free trip.
+This Cinque Terre guide covers the logistics to plan your trip without hassle plus my insider tips for a hassle-free trip.

 I’ve been to Italy several times, mostly basing myself in major cities.